swiftlang/swift/docs/SIL.rst

 Looks up a method in the superclass of a class or class metatype instance.
 Note that for native Swift methods, ``super.method`` calls are statically dispatched, so this instruction is only valid for Objective-C methods.
-It is undefined behavior if the class reference is null and the method is not an Objective-C method.
+It is undefined behavior if the class value is null and the method is not an Objective-C method.

 archetype_method